cpknight/Retro-BBS-Term/README.md

 ```
 - But you can run the script from your CLI, as well (with some extra debug output to boot).
 It will launch a new `kitty` terminal with 80x25 resolution for connecting to BBS's.
 While the window is open you can look in the `/tmp/retroBBSterm...` directory for additional logfiles and debug info, but this will be deleted when you exit `qodem`.

 - When you first get into `qodem` you'll have to connect it to the 'modem' - use `Alt-9` to do this.
 An error message will pop up on the screen, which can be dismissed.
 Now you're talking to the modem.
-Use `AT` commands, eg:
+Use [AT](https://en.wikipedia.org/wiki/Hayes_AT_command_set) commands, eg:
 	- `AT` should respond with an `OK`
+ 	- `ATDT blackice.bbsindex.de` to 'dial' **BlackICE BBS**.
 	- `ATDT shsbbs.net` to 'dial' **Sharato's Heavenly Sphere**.
  	- `ATDT x-bit.org` to 'dial' the **32-Bit BBS**.
 	- `ATDT canadianrebel.sytes.net:1981` to 'dial' the **Canadian Rebel BBS**.
 	- `+++` while connected to get back to the 'modem' (eg. then do `ATH` to hangup).
+ 	- `A/` to repeat the last command (eg. redial).

 - You should be able to use all of the functionality of `qodem`, but I have some notes and 'todos' below to work on.
 	- :warning: Don't toggle the status line mode using `Alt-7` - this gets caught up in an error loop, which I'll have to look into and fix later on.